Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 ## 7. Future Developments
 [Go up to the top](#table-of-contents)

-There has been consideration given to future developments.
+There has been consideration given to future developments and improvements.

-- Having one html and one js file for all gategories of quiz
+- Having one html and one js file for all gategories of quiz, instead of gour as the case with this application.

-- A further categories of quiz.
+- Provide further categories of quiz questions to reach a wider audiance.

 - Time limits being placed on answering the questions, to heighten the excitment of beating the clock.

+- Providing the correct answer if the wrong one is given.

-- Having a highest score 'Leader Board'
+- Having a highest score 'Leader Board'.

-- Animated background
+- A subtle animated background.

 <a name="deployment"></a>